WEC-Sim/WEC-Sim_Applications/Desalination/README.md

 **Original Version:**	WEC-Sim v4.0

-**Dependency:**	SimScape Fluids
+**Dependencies:**	SimScape Fluids

 **Description**

-Example using WEC-Sim for desalination based on the OSWEC.
+Example using WEC-Sim for wave-powered desalination using the OSWEC.

 **Relevant Citation(s)**